Tactical voting could see big Tory losses at 2023 local elections

 Conservative losses may be ‘worse than you might expect’, says Prof John Curtice

-Tactical voting at the 2023 local elections could see worse-than-expected results for the Tories, a leading polling expert has said.
+Tactical voting at the local elections this year could see even worse results than expected for the Tories, a polling expert has predicted.

-Top political scientist Professor Sir John Curtice suggested that a trend towards “anti-Conservative” tactical voting will be likely to continue in the May polls.
+Prof Sir John Curtice suggests that a trend towards “anti-Conservative” tactical voting is likely to continue in the May elections.

-Prof Curtice said more tactical voting could be expected in the 2023 polls “because it was there in this year’s elections really for the first time for quite some time”.
+He said more tactical voting could be expected in the polls “because it was there in this year’s [2022] elections really for the first time for quite some time”.

 “The Liberal Democrats … do they in places where they are the principal challengers to Tories – and of course there is a lot of those kind of places polling next year – do they start to benefit from Labour voters voting tactically for them?” he said.